-During the seventeenth, eighteenth, and nineteenth centuries there were very few Jewish farmers in Europe and America.
-Indeed, in many parts of Europe, Jews were forbidden to own land.
-Yet there were Jews who always felt they should return to the agrarian way of life that their forefathers had lived in ancient times.
+During the 17th, 18th and 19th centuries there were very few Jewish farmers in Europe and America.
+Indeed, in many parts of Europe Jews were forbidden to own land.
+Yet, there were Jews who always felt they should return to the agrarian way of life that their forefathers had pursued in ancient times.
 Some even went so far as to establish agricultural colonies in America populated by European Jewish immigrants.

-In 1837 the first agricultural colony settled by Jews in the United States was founded in Wawarsing (Warwarsing) in Ulster County, New York, and named Sholom ("Peace").
+In 1837 the first agricultural colony settled by Jews in the United States was founded at Wawarsing (Warwarsing) in Ulster County, New York, and named Sholom ("Peace").
 Thirteen Jewish families settled there under the leadership of Moses Cohen.

-"The land was divided into lots of five acres each, and a site was selected for a village.
-Contracts were awarded to build houses at a cost of \$400 each [the equivalent of \$74,230 in 20091].
-The settlers requested that Congregation Anshe Chesed of New York loan them a sefer Torah until they could secure one from Europe, and they also asked for lamps for their synagogue.
+"The land was divided into lots of 5 acres each, and a site was selected for a village.
+Contracts were awarded to build houses at a cost of \$400 each [the equivalent of \$74,230 in 2009 money].
+The settlers requested the Congregation Anshe Chesed of New York to loan them a Sefer Torah (Scroll of the Law) until they could secure one from Europe, and they also asked for lamps for their synagogue.

 "The newcomers cleared the land and built roads.
 For five years they tried to make farming pay, but circumstances forced them to add to their earnings from the produce of the land by manufacturing and trading.
 Notwithstanding, the colony carried on.
 The climax, however, came when the factories in the neighborhood were shut down.
 After a few years of further struggling, the settlers found it impossible to continue.
-They sold their belongings in 1842 and moved away."2 history, this decade marks the beginning of a new era, as has been observed by others."3
+They sold their belongings in 1842 and moved away."